-The Nazi regime used physical exercise as a way to increase the strength and overall health of the so-called "German racial community" (Volksgemeinschaft), but Germans in different positions of power also used exercise as a form of humiliation, punishment, and torture.
-Camp guards routinely used physical exercise to punish concentration camp prisoners and forced laborers.4 Because Nazi ideology claimed that "re-educating" people required physical work and exercise, concentration camp guards also used forced exercise and grueling physical labor to "rehabilitate" gay men and other German citizens whom the regime had imprisoned for "degenerate" behavior.5 Throughout occupied Europe, German forces made Jewish men publicly exercise to the point of exhaustion in order to humiliate them and demonstrate their supposed physical and racial inferiority.
+The Nazi regime used physical exercise as a way to increase the strength and overall health of the so-called "Volksgemeinschaft" (German racial community).
+However, Germans in different positions of power also used exercise as a form of humiliation, punishment, and torture.
+Camp guards used physical exercise to punish concentration camp prisoners and forced laborers.4 Because Nazi ideology claimed that "re-educating" people required physical work and exercise, concentration camp guards also used forced exercise and physical labor to "rehabilitate" gay men and other Germans imprisoned for supposedly "degenerate" behaviors.5 Throughout occupied Europe, German forces made Jewish men publicly exercise to the point of exhaustion in order to humiliate them and demonstrate their supposed inferiority.

 In the featured photograph, a group of Soviet prisoners of war (POWs) is forced to perform exercises in an internment camp in occupied Poland.6 Waging a war of annihilation against the Soviet Union, German military and security forces systematically neglected, abused, and murdered Soviet POWs.
 Roughly 3.3 million Soviet soldiers died in German captivity during the war.7 Although the photographer is unknown and this image is undated, the rags tied around the mens' heads and feet suggest that the weather is cold.
 What other details might be revealed through a close examination of the men’s clothing and facial expressions?